mirnana/bureauchain/README.md

 The flag `-ccep` sets the endorsement policy so that each organization's peer can create an asset without the other organization's endorsement.

-If the chaincode is successfully deployed, you can try out one or both the gateway apps.
+Once the chaincode is successfully deployed and you made sure that the MySQL database server is running, you can try out one or both the gateway apps.
 For example:

 ```bash
 cd ../../application-gateway-diploma/